cybaker/Gravitar/README.md

 [Launch the web app](https://cybaker.github.io/Gravitar/)

-The game has some levels of play: Normal gravity, Negative gravity, Normal gravity invisible, Negative gravity invisible Each level consists of a star system with planets each of which need to be conquered.
-A level has fixed player and enemy properties like fire rate, gravity pull, etc.
+The game has some levels of increasingly challenging play.
+Each level consists of a star system with planets each of which need to be conquered by defeating all enemies.
-In a planet there is ground, enemy bases, and fuel depots.
+In a planet there are ground, enemy bases, and fuel depots.
+Fly your space ship but avoid hitting ground, enemy bases, and the reactor.

-Tap play, select a level, and fly your ship to collect fuel and destroy enemy bases.
+Use your shield / tractor beam to collect fuel and avoid hits by enemies.
+Your space ship consumes fuel when maneuvering, firing, and shielding.
+Keep collecting fuel.

 Use the arrow keys for movement:
 - turn left (left arrow).
 - turn right (right arrow).